Smith Family of Susan J. Dorey

 Massachusetts, as with the rest of North America, had a native population when the first Europeans appeared.
 Ironically European settlers in search of religious freedom did not always extend the same benefit to the natives they encountered.

-Massachusetts was settled by Europeans fleeing the Church of England, including Separatists and Puritans, in the 1600s, largely by two charted English companies.
+Massachusetts was settled by Europeans fleeing the Church of England, including Separatists and Puritans, in the 1600s, largely by two chartered English companies.
 The first group was the Plymouth Colony.
 Captain Myles Standish was the commanding military officer and John Carver was elected governor.
 The second group was the Massachusetts Bay Colony whose elected governor was John Winthrop.
 Plymouth Colony and the Massachusetts Bay Colony were combined when a new charter was put into place in 1691–1692, creating the Province of Massachusetts.
-In 1642 King Charles I effectively shut off emigration to the colonies, which did not resume until after the Revolution.
+In 1642 King Charles I effectively shut off emigration to the colonies, which did not resume until after the American Revolution.

 Plymouth Colony